(Frequently Asked Questions)

 The Downtown Greenway, a collaborative project of the City of Greensboro and Action Greensboro, is a planned 4-mile walking and biking trail.
-This urban loop around the center city of downtown Greensboro is an economic development generator.
-The Greenway will enhance the urban landscape with a green space to promote fitness, connectedness, and well-being for our residents and visitors in an aesthetically pleasing environment.
-The Greenway loop provides a unique opportunity for Greensboro to have the only one of its kind in the state—and one of the few in the country.
-With an emphasis on public art, the Greenway will tell stories and engage trail users in a unique and authentic way.
-In addition, with the connections to the extensive existing and planned trails systems in both the city and the county, this loop will connect residents from all parts of the community and beyond.
+This urban loop around the center city of downtown Greensboro is an economic development generator, will enhance the urban landscape with a green space that will promote fitness, connectedness and well-being for our residents and visitors in an aesthetically pleasing environment.
+The loop itself provides a unique opportunity for Greensboro to have the only one of its kind in the state and one of the few in the country.
+With its emphasis on public art, the Greenway will tell stories and engage users of the trail in a unique and authentic way.
+In addition, with the connections to the extensive existing and planned trails systems in the city and the county, this loop will connect residents from all parts of the community and beyond.

-The standard for the Greenway is a 12-foot wide paved path, either asphalt or concrete, depending on the environment; a 2-foot clear shoulder on either side; and a 5-foot zone on either side for site furnishings that include signage, lighting, benches, bike racks, drinking fountains, and trash receptacles.
+The standard for the Downtown Greenway is a 12-foot wide paved path – either asphalt or concrete depending on the environment, a two-foot clear shoulder on either side, and a five-foot zone on either side for site furnishings that include signage, lighting, benches, bike racks, drinking fountains, and trash receptacles.

 What parts of the Downtown Greenway are open now?